 (Literacy and Numeracy Test for Initial Teacher Education)

-From 2025 onwards, there is no limit to the number of attempts a student may make to successfully complete the LANTITE test.
+From 2025 onwards, there is no limit to the number of attempts a student may make for each component (Literacy and Numeracy), though each attempt incurs a fee ($98 per component / $196 for both).

 All students enrolled in UniSA's Bachelor of Education or Master of Teaching programs must successfully complete both the Literacy and Numeracy components of LANTITE before undertaking their final professional experience course.